Marcos Giron

+Early life and background

+Giron was born in Thousand Oaks, California to Argentine and Ecuadorian parents.

+Juniors

+He won the boys' singles in the Ojai Tennis Tournament in 2009 and the men’s invitational in 2011.

 Professional career

-2020: First US Open win & top 100 debut
+2020: First Major wins & top 100

-Giron reached the second round of a major at the 2020 US Open where he won his first match against Marc Polmans in five sets and at the French Open for the first time in his career.
+Giron reached the second round of a major for the first time at the US Open where he defeated Marc Polmans in five sets.
+A month later, he reached the second round of the French Open, defeating Quentin Halys in five sets.
+In both victories, he came back from a two-sets-to-one deficit.

 In November, Giron recorded his first top-ten win against seventh seed Matteo Berrettini at the Paris Masters.

-2021: Major third round, Olympics & top 60 debuts
+2021: Major third round, Olympics debut

 Giron started his 2021 season at the Murray River Open, an event that was organized as a lead-up tournament to the Australian Open due to other tournaments in Australia being cancelled as a result from the COVID-19 pandemic.
 He beat 10th seed, Adrian Mannarino, in the second round.
 He lost in the third round to eighth seed and eventual champion, Dan Evans.
 He participated in the main draw as a direct entry at the Australian Open for a second consecutive year.
 He lost in the first round to sixth seed and world No. 7, Alexander Zverev, in four sets.

 At the Open Sud de France, Giron was defeated in the first round by qualifier Tallon Griekspoor.
 Getting past qualifying at the Rotterdam Open, he was eliminated in the first round by fourth seed, world No. 8, and eventual champion, Andrey Rublev.

 In June, Giron reached the third round of a major at the French Open for the first time in his career.

 At Halle, Giron reached his first quarterfinal at an ATP 500 level tournament as a qualifier where he was defeated by Félix Auger-Aliassime.
 As a result of this good run, he reached a then career-high of No. 65 on June 21, 2021.

 Giron made the second round at the Olympics, beating Norbert Gombos before losing to Kei Nishikori in three sets.

 In September at the Sofia Open, Giron reached his fourth quarterfinal of the season (with quarterfinal appearances in Halle, Metz and Winston-Salem) after defeating third seed Alex de Minaur in the second round.
 He later beat 8th seed John Millman in 70 minutes to move into his first career ATP tour-level semifinal, where he lost to second seed Gaël Monfils.
 As a result, he reached a new career-high ranking in the top 60, at world No. 59 on October 4, 2021.